KeerthanaaSaravanan/DE-EX-03/README.md

 # EX-03: HALF_ADDER_SUBTRACTOR
-### Developed by: KEERTHANA S
+# Implementation-of-Half-Adder-and-Half Subtractor-circuit
-### RegisterNumber: 212223240070
+Developed by: KEERTHANA S

-Implementation-of-Half-Adder-and-Half Subtractor-circuit
+RegisterNumber: 212223240070
 **AIM:**

 To design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming.